Technology

 The code is simple to download and easy to follow and can be tested in your own environment.
 It’s a great way to get hands-on experience around combining entity resolution techniques and knowledge graph construction.

 In this section, we will use the knowledge graph of the Las Vegas businesses.
 It has been built based on Paco Nathan’s tutorial that leverages entity resolution to bring 3 data sources into a unified knowledge graph.
-We will use this knowledge graph to show 1) the value of entity resolution and 2) how Linkurious Enterprise helps analyse the data.
+We will use this knowledge graph to show 1) the value of entity resolution and 2) how Linkurious Enterprise helps analyze the data.

 Here’s a screenshot showing 9 distinct records coming from SafeGraph (1 record in green) and the US Department of Labor (8 records in purple).
 Without entity resolution, the knowledge graph doesn’t show any interconnection between the different data points.